CuongMe/comp3012-term-project/README.md

 - individual posts
   - `GET /posts/show/:postid`
-    - shows post title, post link, timestamp, and creator
+    - shows post title, post link, timestamp, and creator ✅
-    - also has a list of _all comments_ related to this post
+    - also has a list of _all comments_ related to this post✅
-      - each of these should show the comment description, creator, and timestamp
+      - each of these should show the comment description, creator, and timestamp✅
-      - optionally, each comment could have a link to delete it
+      - optionally, each comment could have a link to delete it✅
-    - if you're logged in, a form for commenting should show
+    - if you're logged in, a form for commenting should show✅
   - `GET /posts/create`
-    - form for creating a new post
+    - form for creating a new post✅
   - `POST /posts/create`
-    - processes the creation
+    - processes the creation✅
-    - doesn't allow invalid creations, for example if there's no link and also no description
+    - doesn't allow invalid creations, for example if there's no link and also no description✅
       - (no-link is okay if you want to do that, though)
-    - every post must have a "sub", but it can be any string, including any string not previously used
+    - every post must have a "sub", but it can be any string, including any string not previously used✅
-      - so if the sub already exists, connect this post to that sub
+      - so if the sub already exists, connect this post to that sub✅
-      - but if the sub doesn't already exist, make a new sub!
+      - but if the sub doesn't already exist, make a new sub!✅
-    - when finished redirects to the post just created
+    - when finished redirects to the post just created✅
   - `GET /posts/edit/:postid`
-    - form for editing an existing post
+    - form for editing an existing post✅
-    - please think for a moment about which parts of a post should be editable, and which should not
+    - please think for a moment about which parts of a post should be editable, and which should not✅
-    - Shouldn't load unless you're logged in _as the correct user_
+    - Shouldn't load unless you're logged in _as the correct user_✅
   - `POST /posts/edit/:postid`
-    - redirect back to the post when done
+    - redirect back to the post when done✅
   - `GET /posts/deleteconfirm/:postid`
-    - form for confirming delete of an existing post
+    - form for confirming delete of an existing post✅
-    - shouldn't load unless you're logged in _as the correct user_
+    - shouldn't load unless you're logged in _as the correct user_✅
   - `POST /posts/delete/:postid`
-    - if cancelled, redirect back to the post
+    - if cancelled, redirect back to the post✅
-    - if successful, redirect back to the _sub that the post belonged to_
+    - if successful, redirect back to the _sub that the post belonged to_✅
   - `POST /posts/comment-create/:postid`
     - remember how `GET /posts/show/:postid` has a form for comments?
-It submits to here.
+It submits to here.✅

 #### Voting